Traffic Violation Lawyer Serving Georgia

 Today, we have a myriad of local, regional traffic laws that vary from state to state, and violations may cost you far more than a fine and court costs.
 Georgia uses a point system for violations of traffic laws.
-The points you accumulate not only affect your driving record and car insurance, but you also can lose your driver’s license; and depending on the circumstances, you might end up in jail.
+The points you accumulate not only affect your driving record and car insurance but may also cause you to lose your driver’s license and, depending on the circumstances, land you in jail.

 Traffic violation convictions in Georgia in a combination of the following:

 - Increased insurance rates

 - Vehicle confiscation

 - Alcohol abuse assessment & treatment

 Speeding and other minor traffic offenses may result only in fines; however, in Georgia they are also criminal offenses.
 Repeat offenses carry the stiffest penalties, as do accidents that lead to death, and drunk driving charges such as driving under the influence (DUI).

 At the Law Office of Paul Ghanouni, in Cherokee County, we regularly assist clients with a full range of traffic citations from DUI to speeding and moving violations, as well as charges filed in connection with traffic accidents and license suspensions.